PhasicFlow/phasicFlow/src/PostprocessData/readme.md

 - Extract information about particles in specific regions of the domain
 - Calculate statistical properties such as averages and sums of particle attributes
 - Track specific particles throughout the simulation
-- Apply different weighing methods when calculating statistics
+- Apply different weighting methods when calculating statistics
 - Perform postprocessing at specific time intervals

 ## 2. Setting Up Postprocessing

-Postprocessing is configured through a dictionary file named `postprocessDataDict` which should be placed in the `settings` directory.
+Postprocessing is configured through a dictionary file named `postprocessDataDict`, which should be placed in the `settings` directory.
 Below is a detailed explanation of the configuration options.

 ### 2.1.
 Basic Configuration